RageBloodFire/CV-GameFiles/README.md

 To Run:

-1. After compiling the application, type in the terminal>> java cvirus.system.GameSystem
+1. (Ubuntu) After compiling the application, type in the terminal>> java cvirus.system.GameSystem.
+1b.
+(Windows) Navigate to the 'cvirus win10' folder and open in terminal.
+2b.
+(Windows) Type in the terminal>> java GameSystem.

 ------------------------------------------------------------------------------------
 To execute the application in an IDE: